 “Socialization” is used to describe the”process by which an individual learns about his social world.”
 Coren p.
 145 A pup starts learning the behaviours he needs to become a functioning part of a social group.

-Social interaction starts for puppies at 3 weeks with their litter mates as soon as they start getting mobile and their eyes have opened.
+Once they are born, social interaction continues with their litter mates as soon their eyes are open and they start getting mobile (around 3 weeks).
 At that age, they start doing independent behaviours such as investigating their limited world of the whelping box.

 Primary Socialization Period